pauldennis2/TextQuest/JsonApiDoc.md

 * startFight - starts combat with any monsters in the room
 * victory - Ends the game.
 Use with caution, I guess.
 * crackFloor - creates a Chasm obstacle and prevents retreating.
 The hero will be stuck unless they have Boots of Vaulting
+* removeChest - removes the chest from the current room (if applicable)

 Hopefully soon we'll add many more possible events, and even the ability to create custom events.